 Erasmus+ Internship Mobility Program

-CEU students may spend an internship period of 2 to 12 months at a receiving institution under the Erasmus+ Internship Mobility Program.
+Students can apply to pursue an internship period of 2 to 6 months at a receiving institution under the Erasmus+ Internship Mobility Program.
 Students receive a grant, which is a contribution to travel and the cost of living in another country.
-Within this framework it is also possible for recent graduates of any program to pursue a traineeship.
+Within this framework it is also possible for recent graduates to pursue an internship.
 In this case application must be submitted during enrolled/active student status and the internship contract must be signed before the graduation.
-Students are selected for an Erasmus grant by the Internhsip Scholarship Advisory Committee on the basis of academic ability and the relevance of the proposed internship to their studies at CEU.
+Students are selected for an Erasmus grant by the Internhsip Selection Committee on the basis of academic ability and the relevance of the proposed internship to their studies at CEU.